maddevsio/vue-madboiler/README.md

 Here is a sample doc for [vuetify button](https://vuetifyjs.com/en/api/v-btn/)

-To be able to call the `vuedoc.md` command, it must be install globally.
+To be able to call the `vuedoc.md` command, it must be installed globally.

 You may need to use the `sudo` command to give global permissions to install the package.